GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 # osquery basics

 * Open source, cross-platform agent
-* Converts your system into a virtual relational database

-Ask systems: What files are present?
-What account exists?
-Are there unencrypted SSH keys?
-What startup items run on boot?
+* Makes your machine look like an SQL DB
 * ~300 different tables

+What's running?
+Who's logged in?
+What devices are connected?
+What's connecting?
+Huge breadth of data.

 **Bookmark this** https://osquery.io/schema/